 Delia Muir

-Delia is the Public Involvement and Engagement Lead for the Leeds Institute of Clinical Trials Research.
+Delia Muir, Public Involvement and Engagement Lead, Leeds Institute of Clinical Trials Research (LICTR)

-As part of that role, she facilitates the Pressure Ulcer Research Service User Network (PURSUN).
-Delia is recognised nationally as a public involvement and engagement expert and has helped to shape best practice in the field.
-For example, contributing to national guidance on involvement in clinical trials and authoring a book chapter on involvement in qualitative research.
+Delia is the co-lead for the Pressure Ulcer Prevention at Home Project.
+She also facilitates the Pressure Ulcer Research Service User Network (PURSUN).
+She is recognised nationally as a public involvement and engagement expert and has helped to shape best practice in the field.

 She has a particular interest in participatory and creative approaches to research, which she explored during a prestigious Wellcome Trust Engagement Fellowship